 As a public quoted company, the organization is fully cognizant of its responsibility to the SEC and the shareholders and valued their continued support and therefore gives highest priority to any and all needs of both.
 However, we wish to be known as a company that contributes to the larger issues of national policy and the salt industry.
-In that respect there are many touch points where our senior leaders have contributed to both as seen by the following table:
+In that respect there are many touch points where our senior leaders have contributed to both as seen on page 62 - 63.